Previously Unavailable 3 Supergenerous — Transforming the Impact of Human Generosity

 This purpose was expressed in a new brand name – Supergenerous.

 With $1B (one billion dollars) of unclaimed charitable donation tax rebates currently available in New Zealand, the charitable sector stands to gain a major windfall if Supergenerous is successful.
-With that windfall, charities could make a huge dent in the challenges New Zealand faces.

 We explored the idea of transforming the impact of human generosity through the use of scale —